 Where to stay in Paso Robles

-Paso Robles Inn is a very popular hotel due to its great location right across from the Downtown city park, and within walking distance to all the downtown restaurants, bars and events.
-Hotel Cheval and The Piccolo are also within a block from the Paso Robles downtown scene.
+Paso Robles Inn is a very popular hotel due to its great location right across from the Downtown city park and within walking distance of all the downtown restaurants, bars, and events.
+Hotel Cheval and The Piccolo are also within a block of the Paso Robles downtown scene.

-Adelaide Inn and Best Western Plus Black Oak are at a great location close to the freeway to access the wineries on the east and west side of the town.
-It is also just a 5 minute drive to the downtown city park.
+Adelaide Inn and Best Western Plus Black Oak are at a great location close to the freeway to access the wineries on the east and west sides of the town.
+It is also just a 5-minute drive to the downtown city park.

-La Bellasera Hotel and Suites is a little further from Paso Robles downtown but near Tin City.
-It is still just a 7 minute drive to downtown Paso Robles.
+La Bellasera Hotel and Suites are a little further from Paso Robles downtown but near Tin City.
+It is still just a 7-minute drive to downtown Paso Robles.

 Where to eat in Paso Robles

-Paso Robles has a great food and wine scene with world class restaurants.
-Lot of restaurants provide the farm to table experience by using the freshest of ingredients, which are plentiful in this agricultural area.
+Paso Robles has a great food and wine scene with world-class restaurants.
+A lot of restaurants provide the farm-to-table experience by using the freshest of ingredients, which are plentiful in this agricultural area.